4GeeksAcademy/machine-learning-content/README.md

 1.2 Create and connect to SQL databases with Python

-📝 Connect to a Sql database and analyse it
+📝 Connecting to a Sql database from Python

 2. Loading Static Files (csv, json, yml)

 2.2  Web Scraping tools and techniques

-📝 Web scraping stock data from a website
+📝 Web scraping data from a website

 3. Data Science project structure